PeppeL-G/bagawork/docs/src/routes/(default)/documentation/updater/+page.md

 ::: warning Note!

 `Updater` is not an ordinary GUI component.
-It can be created the same way as a GUI component, but it is not part of the GUI itself.
+It can be created the same way as any other GUI component, but it is not part of the GUI itself.
 Instead, it is used to dynamically create a child component, and it is the child component that is part of the GUI.
 So you can't call configuration methods like `.grow()` or `.backgroundColor()` on the `Updater` component.
 Do that on the child component it creates instead.

 :::